shoui520/shoui520.github.io/docs/routine.md

 The learning pile means Anki will show you the card multiple times so you can remember it.

 Getting a "Good" enough times will cause the card to graduate.
 This means you'll see it in *x* number of days (Usually 1 day for new cards).

+When the learning pile (red number) goes down that means the card has graduated.

 **Do not spend a long time looking at the same card**